C2DH/ranketwo/pages/define-dsc.md

 - zaagsma-digital-history
 ---

 How to agree on the meaning of a term that can be interpreted in so many ways?
-This is what the C2DH proposes:
+This is what the CDH proposes:

 <!-- more -->